borntofrappe/flutter-animation-tutorial/README.md

 - `trailing` to highlight the price

-In the `initState` method, lifecycle function invoked as the widget is first created, call `_addTrips` to populate the list of widgets.
+In the `initState` method, the lifecycle function invoked as the widget is first created, call `_addTrips` to populate the list of widgets.

 ```dart
 @override